patternpack/patternpack-example-library/src/index.md

  **Page**     | A single implementation for a specific use case that requires styles that intentionally deviate from the patterns defined in the library. (home page, any custom page)

-In addition to the concepts of [atomic design] the pattern library follows some general principles for [CSS style guidance].

 # What is a pattern?
 A pattern consists of three basic elements (name & description, visual example, code example) that should fully describe the element.
 Each pattern in the pattern library is defined individually and organized by it atomic design hierarchy.